Temporary Food Service Permit

 The food served is limited to non-perishable, commercially pre-packaged, ready-to-eat foods, such as:

-Registered student organizations provide non-perishable foods (e.g., chips, dips, restaurant pizza, cake, pie and store-bought ice cream) for meetings of their own members.
+Registered student organizations provide non-perishable, commercially pre-packaged foods (e.g., chips, candy, individually-wrapped store-bought ice cream or cookies) for meetings of their own members.

 The food served at an event is provided by UW Housing & Food Services.